 Through internships, students gain hands-on work experience and develop skills and knowledge that may lead to employment.
 Internships are credit-bearing work experiences in non-classroom environments that enable students to learn experientially at cultural and community-based institutions, social justice organizations, and private companies.
 Internships provide an opportunity for students to explore connections between academic ideas and professional experiences.

-Internships are available in a variety of areas, including business, education, legal services, journalism, film and theater.
-Some examples of internships include:
+Internships are available in a variety of fields, including business, education, film, journalism, legal services, fashion and the Arts.
+Successful internships held by students have included:

 Designing Web pages for an Internet start-up

 Conducting a survey on housing conditions for a local community organization

 Writing, editing, and publishing articles for a print magazine

 Collaborating with designers to create infographics for large companies